nakiostudio/TwitterX/README.md

 ## Future

-The application is still fully functional although it is hard to tell for how long will this will continue.
+The application is still fully functional although it is hard to tell for how long will this continue.

 ## Author